An Dùn and A' Chaoirnich

 4. An Dun

-An Dun from Loch an Duin
+An Dùn from Loch an Duin

-From A' Chaoirnich's summit head due south along the hill's wide plateau crest for around 600m and you'll come to another cairn .
+.
 This cairn marks the top of Maol Creag an Loch, previously referred to as marking the highest point on this long hill.

 Veer south-west from the cairn and continue along the crest of the plateau.
-Further on, the crest turns southwards once more, and after around 500m heading in this direction, begin to aim over to the top of the crags above Loch an Dun.
+Further on, the crest turns southwards once more, and after around 500m heading in this direction, begin to aim over to the top of the crags above Loch An Dùn.

 Keeping to above the crags, begin to descend, picking up a worn path travelling through heather.
-The path leads to the bealach before Meall an Spianaig and just before reaching this col, you should be able to branch off the path onto another which then takes a sharp turn and descends north-westwards.
+The path leads to the bealach before Meall an Spianaig and just before reaching this col, you should be able to branch off the path onto another

-The path drops to the flat grass moorland south of Loch an Dun .
-As the path nears the loch, leave it and cross the moorland aiming towards the foot of An Dun.
+.
+As the path nears the loch, leave it and cross the moorland aiming towards the foot of An Dùn.
 There are no obvious paths to be found here, just a case of finding a dry route over grass and peat-hags.

-Begin to climb uphill, crossing a well-defined path on Loch an Dun's western shore.
-Keeping to grass-covered patches on An Dun's southern slopes, gradually faint evidence of boots having been here before can be traced while climbing up the steep hillside.
+on Loch An Dùn's western shore.
+Keeping to grass-covered patches on An Dùn's southern slopes, gradually faint evidence of boots having been here before can be traced while climbing up the steep hillside.

-Carn na Caim from An Dun's northern cairn
+Càrn na Caim from An Dùn's northern cairn

-Carn na Caim from An Dun's northern cairn
+Càrn na Caim from An Dùn's northern cairn

 5. Return